-Chris Develder currently is associate professor with the research group IDLab1 of the Dept. of Information Technology (INTEC) at Ghent University - imec2, Ghent, Belgium.
+Chris Develder currently is associate professor with the research group IDLab1 in the Dept. of Information Technology (INTEC) at Ghent University - imec2, Ghent, Belgium.
 He received the MSc degree in computer science engineering and a PhD in electrical engineering from Ghent University (Ghent, Belgium), in Jul.
 1999 and Dec.
 2003 respectively (as a fellow of the Research Foundation, FWO).
 From Jan.
 2004 to Aug.
 2005, he worked for OPNET Technologies3, on (optical) network design and planning.
 In Sep.
 2005, he re-joined INTEC as a postdoctoral researcher, and as a postdoctoral fellow of the FWO since Oct.
 2006 (until 2012).
 In Oct.
 2007 he obtained a part-time, and since Feb.
 2010 a fulltime professorship at Ghent University.
 He has stayed as a research visitor at UC Davis (Jul.-Oct.
 2007), CA, USA and at Columbia University, NY, USA (Jan.
 2013 - Jun.
 2015).
 He was and is involved in various national and European research projects (e.g., IST David, IST Phosphorus, IST E-Photon One, BONE, FP7 Alpha, FP7 Geysers, FP7 Increase, FP7 C-DAX).

 Chris currently leads two research teams within IDLab, one on information retrieval and extraction, the other on smart grids.
 His research interests also still include optical networks (dimensioning, modeling, optimization, esp. for grid/cloud computing).
 He regularly serves as reviewer/TPC member for international journals and conferences (IEEE/OSA JLT, IEEE/OSA JOCN, IEEE/ACM Trans.
 Networking, Computer Networks, IEEE Network, IEEE JSAC, IEEE Commun.
 Mag., IEEE Trans.
 Smart Grid; IEEE Globecom, IEEE ICC, IEEE SmartGridComm, ECOC, ACM SIGIR, ACM CIKM, etc.).
 He is Senior Member of IEEE and Member of ACM.